libp2p/specs/00-framework-01-spec-lifecycle.md

-Our goal is to design a framework to foster rapid and incremental libp2p specification development, aiming to reduce the barrier to entry for new ideas, increasing the throughput of ideation and crystallization of breakthrough novel proposals, promoting their evolution and adoption within the ecosystem, while maximising consensus through a common policy for progression across lifecycle stages.
+Our goal is to design a framework to foster rapid and incremental libp2p specification development, aiming to reduce the barrier to entry for new ideas, increasing the throughput of ideation and crystallisation of breakthrough novel proposals, promoting their evolution and adoption within the ecosystem, while maximising consensus through a common policy for progression across lifecycle stages.